ntang/mongo-ruby-driver-wiki/GridFS.md

     @fs.delete("me.jpg")

-#### Metadata and safe mode
+#### Metadata and acknowledged writes

-All of the options for storing metadata and saving in safe mode are available for the GridFileSystem class:
+All of the options for storing metadata and acknowledging writes are available for the GridFileSystem class:

     image = File.open("me.jpg")
     @fs.open('my-avatar.jpg', w,
                :content_type => "application/jpg",
-               :metadata     => {'description' => "taken on 3/1/2010 after a game of ultimate"}, :_id          => 'a-unique-id-to-use-instead-of-the-automatically-generated-one',
+               :metadata     => {'description' => "taken on 3/1/2010 after a game of ultimate"}, :_id          => 'a-unique-id-to-use-instead-of-the-automatically-generated-one'
-               :safe         => true) { |f| f.write image }
+               ) { |f| f.write image }

 ### Advanced Users